joakimremler/YRGO_docker/README.md

 And open `htop`, the application you installd inside the Dockerfile, by typing `htop`.
 Exit it by pressing `F10`

-## 7. Stop and delete runing conatiner
+## 7. Stop and delete runing container

-Before we are complete with this lession we should learn to stop our running container and remove them.
+Before you are complete with this lession you should learn how to stop your running container and remove them.

-To stop conatiner:
+To stop container:

     $ docker stop `CONTAINER ID`

-To remove conatiner:
+To remove container:

     $ docker rm `CONTAINER ID`

+## Complete!

 ## L2 Grupp arbete?